IM-137 November 21, 2005; IM-47 April 15, 2002

 FAMIS gives the EU at least ten days to provide the requested information.
 The list of outstanding verification and the date by which the verification must be provided appears on the Outstanding Verification (FM3M) screen.
 Verification codes include:

 If an unacceptable standard of verification is entered, FAMIS creates a PEND for the case until the worker enters an acceptable form of verification.
-Refer to Verification Codes in FAMIS for acceptable verification codes for the Food Stamp Program.
+Refer to Allowable FAMIS Verification Codes for acceptable verification codes for the Food Stamp Program.
 Once the verification is updated, a new eligibility determination is completed to resolve the PEND action.